Start Network

 Speed and preparedness: The Start Fund rewards members who are monitoring risk and can respond within extremely tight timeframes (24-hour proposal submission).

-Local partnership approach: In 2023, the majority of Start Fund projects were implemented in partnership with local and national NGOs.
-Applications demonstrating genuine local partnership and locally-led decision-making are prioritized.
+Local partnership approach: The majority of Start Fund projects are implemented in partnership with local and national NGOs.
+Applications demonstrating genuine local partnership and locally-led decision-making are prioritised.

 Alignment with fund criteria: Projects must address: